Nolte and Levi take shock two-woman bobsleigh World Cup win

 Fellow Germans Stephanie Schneider and Leonie Fiebig took the final place on the podium after posting the fastest time on the second run, finishing just 0.01 seconds behind the Canadians overall.

-The American pairing of Kaillie Humphries and Lauren Gibbs finished in fourth, but Humphries still tops the overall leaderboard after taking victory in the opening two rounds of the competition.
+The American pairing of Kaillie Humphries and Lauren Gibbs finished fourth, but Humphries still leads the overall leaderboard after taking victory in the opening two rounds of the competition.

 The Lake Placid event winner leads the way on 834 points, with Schneider putting the pressure on in second with 827.